MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOTenantRestrictedSearchMode.md

 Get-SPOTenantRestrictedSearchMode
 ```

-This example lets the admin get the existing allowed list in the tenant.
-Result can be ‘Enabled’ or ‘Disabled’ based on the current setting.
+This example lets the administrator get the existing allowed list in the tenant.
+Result can be 'Enabled' or 'Disabled' based on the current setting.

 ## RELATED LINKS